Bmmacomb/PiProjDbProg/README.txt

 |        YEAR      TIME    HUM  TEMP   PRESS    ALT   SEAPRESS   DewPt  |
 |       2015-05-23 11:35:36 40.39 73.74 95293.00 515.27 95286.00 54.7   |
 |_______________________________________________________________________|

+Output:   This program outputs xml files for use in spreadsheets

 WHAT THE CLASES DO=========================================